 Johnny and His Daughter in the Park

 All of these locations were pretty easily identified since they took place at several well-known Central Park landmarks.
 The carousel was, of course, one of the easiest, although it took me a little bit of time to figure out the exact spots used just outside of the building.
 The landscaping around the children’ ride has changed a bit since 1959, but fortunately, the nearby Playmates Arch offered a reliable guidepost.

-The carousel that’s in the park today is the fourth since 1871, but it appears to be the same one that was featured in this scene (although it saw some extensive renovations and upgrades in 1990).
-This merry-go-round, which was discovered collecting dust in Coney Island, was installed in Central Park after the previous one burned down in November of 1950, but the classic, handcrafted ride actually dates back 1908.
+The carousel that’s in the park today is the fourth since 1871, but is the same one that was featured in this scene (although it saw some extensive renovations and upgrades in 1990).
+This classic, handcrafted merry-go-round, which was discovered collecting dust in Coney Island, was installed in Central Park after the previous one burned down in November of 1950, but the ride actually dates back 1908.

 However, things came to an end in 2021, when the city announced that they would be cancelling the Trump Organization’s contract to operate Wollman Rink (along with the Lasker Rink, and Carousel) at the end of the season.

 The final location at the zoo was also easy to identify, but it was a little tricky figuring out where exactly the phone booths were since several of the buildings have been revamped and almost all of the cages have been removed.
 But using the chimneys on the nearby roof and the Armory in the distance, I was able to get a general idea of where the booths used to be.